a-burlakov/melinas-fingers/README.md

 Some bindings would call OS commands so be careful with bindings with specific keys.
 E.g. don't bind your hotkeys to "Alt+F4" :)

 ### Don't use too short profile name
-There are can be problems to collect your equipment information from save file if your character in named "F", "a", '.'...
+There are can be problems to collect your equipment information from save file if your character in named "F", "a", '.' and so on.

 ### I would really appreciate if you'll give this repo a star
 Your star to Melina's Fingers repo is everything I need in my life.

 I live in Russia, and I want to get a job as Python developer.
 And it's going to be really difficult due some recent events in my country, as nobody need juniors in hard times.
 But a repo with some stars would greatly help me with my first job search.